-Carlos is a cheese expert and PhD candidate in politics who divides his time between New York and Mexico City.
+Carlos Yescas is a cheese expert and program director of the Oldways Cheese Coalition who divides his time between New York and Mexico City.
 He’s also a co-founder of Lactography, an organization that works to preserve Mexican cheesemaking traditions by developing regional trademarks and supplying local cheeses to markets and restaurants in Mexican cities.

 My conversation with Carlos Yescas last week began with a disclaimer: “These are not the cheeses we normally think of when we think of Mexico,” he said.
 “This is not Queso Fresco, this is not Queso de Oaxaca.”
 While I’d applauded myself for knowing that Mexican cheese was probably not best represented by the tri-colored shredded stuff that comes in a plastic bag, I couldn’t name a single artisanal Mexican cheese before our conversation.
 I had no idea just how unique Mexican cheesemaking traditions are.
 But what better occasion than Cinco de Mayo to broaden our Mexican cheese knowledge?